College Writing Program Courses

 ENG 115.
 One-on-One Writing (4 sh)

 Students work with the professor to create an individual plan for improving writing skills.
-The class is open to students at all levels but does not satisfy General Studies requirements or replace English 110.
+The class is open to students at all levels but does not satisfy Core Curriculum requirements or replace English 110.
 By permission of instructor and College Writing Coordinator.

-English 110 Writing: Argument and Inquiry is one of the courses that compose the First-Year Core.
-Like other courses in the Core, English 110 is a requirement for all students.
-Since it is a cornerstone and prerequisite for most courses at Elon, students take it either in the fall or spring semesters of their first year.
+English 110 Writing: Argument and Inquiry is one of the courses that compose the First Year Foundations in the Core Curriculum.
+Like other courses in the First Year Foundations, English 110 is a requirement for all students.
+Since it provides a foundation for writing students are expected to do in and beyond college, students take it in either the fall or spring semester of their first year.

 All sections of English 110 Writing: Argument and Inquiry aim to develop the following: